JJ/granada-off/text/prologue.md

 ## Why

-When I started, it was the 30th year I have been living in Granada.
-Every day I follow a new path or double a corner to a street I have never been, I find new graffiti, a derelict house or a statue that very few people have seen and even less care about.
-One day I will have to write about it, and do it in English, just because.
+When I started this book, I had been living in Granada for thirty years.
+Every day I walk to my day job or walk about to vent off I try to follow a new path or double a corner to a street I have never been before, I find new graffiti, a derelict house that is derelicter or a statue that very few people have seen and even less care about.
+And I have always thought, one day I will have to write about this, and do it in English, just because.

 ## The title